His & Hers (2026 TV series): Development

 In 2020, Jessica Chastain, Kristen Campo, and Endeavor Content acquired the television rights to the Alice Feeney novel His & Hers.
 It was later reported to be a Netflix project.
-Dee Johnson who serves as showrunner, Bill Dubuque, and William Oldroyd are writers and executive producers, with Oldroyd directing the first episode.
-Chastain and Campo are executive producers, with Fifth Season as the studio.
+Dee Johnson would serve as showrunner, while Bill Dubuque and William Oldroyd would write and executive produce, with Oldroyd directing the first episode.
+Chastain and Campo would serve as executive producers, with Fifth Season as the studio.
+Additionally, reports suggested a production budget of approximately $35 to $50 million for the entire six-episode run.

+Most of the series is set in Dahlonega, Georgia, an historic town about an hour north of Atlanta at the foothills of the Blue Ridge Mountains.
+Filming took place on location in Dahlonega and other locations around Atlanta and North Georgia.

 Casting

 The cast is led by Tessa Thompson who also has an executive producer credit.
-In September 2024, Jon Bernthal, Pablo Schreiber, Crystal Fox, Sunita Mani, Rebecca Rittenhouse, Marin Ireland, Poppy Liu and Chris Bauer joined the cast.
+In September 2024, Jon Bernthal, Pablo Schreiber, Rebecca Rittenhouse, Sunita Mani, Crystal Fox, Marin Ireland, Poppy Liu and Chris Bauer joined the cast.
 The following month Rhoda Griffis and Jamie Tisdale were among ten additions to the recurring cast.

-Filming took place in Atlanta, Georgia from September 24, 2024, with a schedule to film into December.
+Principal photography took place in Atlanta, Georgia from September 24, 2024, with a schedule to film into December.

+Hylton Casting handled the background casting duties for the production.

 Release

-The series is scheduled to premiere on Netflix on January 8, 2026.
+The series premiered on Netflix on January 8, 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, 68 percent of 50 critics' reviews are positive.
+The website's critics consensus reads, "A moody mystery whose questions are more interesting than its answers, His & Hers gets most of its rooting interest from Jon Bernthal and Tessa Thompson's riveting performances."
+On Metacritic, it has a weighted average score of 53 out of 100 based on 20 critics, indicating "mixed or average" reviews.

+His & Hers won Outstanding TV Movie or Limited Series, and Tessa Thompson won Outstanding Lead Performance in a TV Movie or Limited Series, at the 2026 Black Reel TV Awards.